Laura Bohannan: Tiv

 Off and on from 1949 to 1953 Bohannan and her husband lived among the Tiv tribe of central Nigeria.
 They would be the subject of her major works.

 "Shakespeare in the Bush" is often anthologized because of its subject matter and unique perspective.
 Bohannan, while living in a small village in Nigeria, attempts to tell the story of Hamlet to a group of villagers.
 The cultural and language barriers between the two parties result in an entirely different telling of this most famous of English plays, with her audience left puzzling over Westerners' inability to understand their own literature.
 Thus, the essay is often used by students of anthropology, linguistics, and literary theory as a means of understanding how perspective affects perception and expectation.

 Return to Laughter, which she wrote under the name Elenore Smith Bowen, remains a well-reviewed work, and it is based on Bohannan's fieldwork in Nigeria.
 Bohannan used a pseudonym for this book, presumably because she felt its popular tone and autobiographical format were inappropriate for her professional reputation.
 Bohannan's pseudonym was composed in part from her mother's first name, "Elenore", and her own maiden name "Smith".
 However, many reviews of Return to Laughter noted it as her work, and later editions were published without the pseudonym.

 Other works written about the Tiv include Tiv Economy, for which Bohannan and her husband received the Herskovits Prize in 1969.

 Assessment and later life

-Bohannan is also part of a small school of women whose studies in anthropology were initially rejected because of their holistic (and sometimes personal) approach and style.
+Bohannan was also part of a small school of women whose studies in anthropology were initially rejected because of their holistic (and sometimes personal) approach and style.
 Other women in this school of early ethnographers include Zora Neale Hurston.

 From 1970 to 1973 Bohannan was the editor of American Anthropologist.
-She and her husband divorced in 1975; they had had one son, Denis.
+She and her husband divorced in 1975; they had one son, Denis.
+She served as the President of the African Studies Association from 1983-1984.
 She retired in 1990.
 On March 19, 2002, she died in her home of a heart attack.